nimbix/jardoc/docs/apps_tutorial.md

 docker build --tag="tutorial:hello_world" -f Dockerfile .
 ```

-Note: sometime, you may want to force rebuilding all the steps, so forcing docker not using build cache.
+Note: Sometimes, you may want to force rebuilding all the steps, so forcing docker not using build cache.
 To do so, add `--no-cache` to `docker build` line.

 And tag and push again local copy: